Geovation/labelgun/README.md

 Labelgun uses Jasmine for testing.
 You can do an npm install and then use:

-`jasmine`
+`npm run test`

 at the command line.
-Tests are found in the `spec` folder
+Tests are found in the `spec` folder.
+We can also run test coverage as so:

+`npm run coverage`

 ### GitHub Pages & NPM